mehdikhan55/mehdikhan55/README.md

 <h1 align="center">Hi 👋, I'm Muhammad Mehdi Ali</h1>

 - 🔭 I’m currently advancing my skills in full-stack development with a focus on MERN stack projects
-- 🌱 With over a year of experience, I specialize in technologies such as Node.js, React.js, Next.js, React Native, CSS, Tailwind CSS, MongoDB, SQL, and Firebase
+- 🌱 I specialize in technologies such as Node.js, React.js, Next.js, React Native, CSS, Tailwind CSS, MongoDB, SQL, and Firebase
+- 🔥 Also specialize in Cross-platform Mobile App Development with React Native along with firebase.
 - 💬 Feel free to contact me for any concern
 - 🚀 Ready to elevate and contribute the projects
 - 📫 You can reach me at: mehdkhanofficial@gmail.com